On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking

-The well-posedness of the deterministic and stochastic singular C-S model is mainly affected by the singularity of the interaction, and the study mainly focus on deterministic case so far.
-The well-posedness for deterministic case has been established in \cite{CCH14, MP18, Pes14, Pes15}.
+The well-posedness of the deterministic and stochastic singular C-S model is mainly affected by the singularity of the interaction, and the studies mainly focus on the deterministic case so far.
+The well-posedness for the deterministic case has been established in \cite{CCH14, MP18, Pes14, Pes15}.
 Then, the authors in \cite{CCM17} further constructed a sharp condition for the collision-avoidance.
-In \cite{HKP19}, the authors provided a rigorously proof of the mean field limit and propagation of chaos.
-Recently, the authors in \cite{ZZ20} studied the deterministic case in one dimensional case and obtained the complete classification of asymptotic behaviors.
-While for stochastic case, we refer the reader to \cite{BCC11}, in which the authors studied a stochastic model with non-Lipschitz interactions.
+The paper \cite{HKP19} provided a rigorous proof of the mean-field limit and propagation of chaos.
+Recently, the authors in \cite{ZZ20} studied the deterministic one-dimensional case and obtained the complete classification of asymptotic behaviors.
+While for the stochastic case, the authors in \cite{CDP18} studied the well-posedness of stochastic C-S models with regular communication weights and various patterns of noise.
+We also refer to \cite{BCC11} where the authors studied the well-poseness and propagation of chaos for a class of stochastic systems of interacting particles with non-Lipschitz forces.